bolotnikov/gamedevland/docs/match3.md

         }
     }
 ```
+!!! note "Note"
     As you can see, we also added a check for the `disabled` flag, which we set in the last paragraph.
 Thus, we block the functionality of the `onTileClick` method while the tiles are moving on the board, in order to avoid possible bugs.

 Let's implement the `isNeighbour` method in the `Tile` class.
 A neighbor is a tile located either in an adjacent column or in an adjacent row.